masterkram/bytehub/docs/contributing.md

 ## Option 2: (EZ)
-Send me a <a href="mailto:m.a.bruderervanblerk@student.utwente.nl?subject=ByteHub%20Notes">email</a> with your notes.
+Send me an <a href="mailto:m.a.bruderervanblerk@student.utwente.nl?subject=ByteHub%20Notes">email</a> with your notes.